Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

 \subsection{Human FPR/TPR pair and ROC curve comparison in the sample}

-Typically, the population value of $\theta_{H}$ is not directly observed, and instead needs to be estimated from a data set.
-Denote the sample estimate as $\hat{\theta}_{H} = \(\hat{\alpha}_{H}, \hat{\beta}_{H}\)$, also denoted as $\(\text{FPR}, \text{TPR}\)$ as in \eqref{sample tpr fpr}.
+Typically, the population value of $\theta_{H}$ is not directly observed, and instead needs to be estimated from a dataset.
+Denote the the sample estimates $\(\text{FPR}, \text{TPR}\)$ in \eqref{sample tpr fpr} as $\hat{\theta}_{H} = \(\hat{\alpha}_{H}, \hat{\beta}_{H}\)$.
 In the presence of sampling uncertainty, the inference problem pertains to how we can make a probabilistic statement regarding whether $\theta_{H}$ is above or below the machine ROC curve.
 From a frequentist analysis point of view, because the sample estimate $\hat{\theta}_{H}$ is a vector function of a multinomial distribution, the finite sample distribution function of $\hat{\theta}_{H}$ can be analytically intractable.
 Large sample frequentist analysis and simulation methods, however, are facilitated by the joint asymptotic normal distribution of $\hat{\theta}_{H}$.

 \begin{lemma} For an i.i.d. sample $\left\{Y_{i}, \widehat{Y}_{i}\right\}^{n}_{i}$, the joint asymptotic distribution of a human FPR/TPR pair $\hat{\theta}_{H} = \(\hat{\alpha}_{H}, \hat{\beta}_{H}\)$ is multivariate normal.
 In particular